 Name, Address, Telephone Number, Street Address, Email Address (optional),preferred method of contact (phone, email, or US Mail), and a brief description of your ADA complaint or your request for reasonable modification order to use the transit service.

-Disabled persons are represented on RTA’s Board of Trustees, as well as a volunteer body, the Citizens Advisory Board.
-Both groups meet monthly, and work to ensure that the needs of disabled persons are addressed.
+Persons with disabilities are represented on GCRTA’s Board of Trustees, Community Advisory Committee and ADA Citizens Sub-committee.
+These groups work to ensure that the needs of persons with disabilities are addressed.

 Anyone who believes he or she has been discriminated against by GCRTA on the basis of disability may file an ADA complaint by completing and submitting the Civil Rights Form.